 Stauder Adrienne, PhD, associate professor

-Susánszky Anna, PhD student, assistant lecturer
+Susánszky Anna, assistant lecturer

 Székely András, research contributor

-Tóth Mónika, PhD student
+Tóth Mónika, senior lecturer

 The first research in the series called Hungarostudy was completed in 1988.
 Since then, the study had been repeated four times (in 1995, 2002, 2005/2006, and 2013).
 Hungarostudy reports on the tendencies in the health condition of the Hungarian population, thus enabling researchers to monitor regularly the most important public health problems and their determinants.
 The representative population surveys may contribute to preparation of strategic decisions in health policy as well as to organization and evaluation of preventive programs.